X16Community/x16-docs/X16 Reference - Appendix B - WDC65C02 Processor.md

 | --------------- | -------------  | ------ | ------- |
 | Zero Page       | BBRx $44,LABEL | 3      | 3-5[^2] |

-Branch to LABEL if bit x of zero page address is 0.
-This is a 65C02 specific instruction.
+Branch to LABEL if bit x of zero page address is 0 where x is the number of the specific bit (0-7).

+Specific to the 65C02.

 #### Example (ca65)